-Don’t limit this French Laundry Salad with Mustard Vinaigrette to summer; the flavor of the dressing would be great with any number of veggies…I’m thinking some roasted squash would be a great fall addition.
+Don’t limit this French Laundry Garden Salad with Mustard Vinaigrette to summer; the flavor of the dressing would be great with any number of veggies…I’m thinking some roasted squash would be a great fall addition.
 Use your imagination and go crazy!
-Take a trip to California wine country without leaving your home kitchen; you won’t regret it; promise.
+Take a trip to California wine country without leaving your home kitchen; you won’t regret it; I promise.

-French Laundry Summer Salad with Mustard Vinaigrette
+French Laundry Garden Salad with Mustard Vinaigrette

 For the Dressing